Saudi Aramco Yanbu Refinery, Saudi Arabia

 In April 2010, ConocoPhillips withdrew from the project in order to reduce its downstream activities and concentrate on petroleum exploration.

-Contracts for Saudi Aramco's Yanbu refinery
+Contractors involved with Saudi Aramco's Yanbu refinery

 The initial evaluation, front-end engineering and design of the Yanbu refinery project were carried out by Houston-based engineering and construction company KBR.
 In August 2009, KBR was also awarded the contract to provide engineering and procurement services for the project's utilities package, interconnecting systems and pipe racks.